Reynolds (surname)

 Reynolds is a surname in the English language.
-Among the earliest recorded use of the surname is from the early 14th century.
+Among the earliest recorded use of the surname is from the early 11th century.

 English Reynolds

-Reynolds is a patronymic surname meaning "son of Reynold", where the given name of the father, "Reynold", or "Reginald", was a Germanic name composed of *raginą + *waldą, meaning "Powerful Ruler" (possibly an alteration of the Old French name Reinold).
-The addition of "s" to the father's first name makes Reynolds a simple genitive case patronymic.
+Reynolds is a patronymic surname meaning "son of Reynold", where the given name of the father, "Reynold", or "Reginald", was a Germanic name composed of *raginą + *waldą, meaning "Powerful Ruler" The addition of "s" to the father's first name makes Reynolds a simple genitive case patronymic.